kedarjoyner/kedarjoyner.github.io/content/posts/hugo-help/index.md

 ## Consider starting with a theme

 As of this blog post, I'm using the [Congo](https://jpanther.github.io/congo/docs/) theme, because I wanted to use [Tailwind CSS](https://tailwindcss.com/) and it has 600+ followers with an active community.
 Just today, the creator responded to my three different annoying questions (Hi, James!
 Thank you! 🙏).
-Because Hugos's documentation is quite confusing, I thought it would be helpful to learn with a theme so I can understand best practices.
+Because Hugo's documentation is confusing, I thought it would be helpful to learn with a theme so I can understand best practices.

 It took me hours to figure out, but it's best to use a [module for adding a theme](https://gohugo.io/hugo-modules/use-modules/#use-a-module-for-a-theme) to your project rather than submodules.
 A lot of website tutorials haven't updated their documentation yet, but it's Hugo's recommended method for adding themes now.